 Different brands may use the same marking name but different pigments, giving you a slightly different shade or tone of color.

-Sometimes the paint name will contain the word “Hue”.
-This means the manufacturer has mixed a number of different pigments to match a single color.
+Sometimes, the paint name contains the word “Hue.”
+This means the manufacturer has mixed several different pigments to match a single color.

 Mixing different pigments is done for various reasons.
-It may be because the original pigment contains something that is now considered toxic, or to make the color more lightfast or simply to offer a cheaper version of the original pigment.
+It may be because the original pigment contains something now considered toxic, or to make the color more light, or to offer a cheaper version of the original pigment.

-The cadmium paints (Cadmium Red, Cadmium Yellow, etc.) is one example of this.
+One example is cadmium paints (Cadmium Red, Cadmium Yellow, etc.).

-Since cadmium has been shown to be toxic, manufacturers are moving away from pure cadmium paints and are instead making cadmium hues which contain no actual cadmium.
+Since cadmium is toxic, manufacturers are moving away from pure cadmium paints instead of making cadmium hues that contain no actual cadmium.

 Lightfastness

-The main standard of indicating lightfastness or permanence used by most major manufacturers is The American Society for Testing and Materials (ASTM).
+The American Society for Testing and Materials (ASTM) is the main standard for indicating lightfastness or permanence used by most major manufacturers.

-The ASTM gives ratings ranging from I to V with I being excellent, II is very good, III is fair, IV is poor and V is very poor.
+The ASTM gives ratings ranging from I to V, with I being excellent, II being very good, III being fair, IV being poor, and V being very poor.

-IV and V are not used in artists quality paints and III may not be permanent.
-Most artist grade paint will have the lightfastness listed on either the front or back of the tube.
+IV and V are not used in artist-quality paints, and III may not be permanent.
+Most artist-grade paint will have the lightfastness listed on either the front or back of the tube.

 Pigment

-The pigment is what gives paint its color and can be produced from either organic or synthetic material.
+The pigment gives paint its color and can be produced from either organic or synthetic material.

-Each pigment has a unique set of letters and numbers, call the color index name, usually found on the back of the tube.
+Each pigment has a unique set of letters and numbers, called the color index name, usually found on the back of the tube.

-The two letters indicate the color family, for example PR = P for pigment and R for red, so PR would be in the red color family.
-Similarly PB would be blue and PY would be yellow and so on.
+The two letters indicate the color family.
+For example, PR = P for pigment and R for red, so PR would be in the red color family.
+Similarly, PB would be blue, PY would be yellow, etc.

 The numbers indicate the chemical compound present in the paint.